jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/miller-indices.md

 |:--:|
 | Common #crystallographic directions. |

 ## 3) Crystallographic Planes Algorithm
-1. If plane passes through origin, establish a new origin in another unit cell.
+1. If plane passes through origin, establish a new origin in another #unit-cell.
 2. Read off values of intercepts of plane (designated $A, B, C$) with $x, y, z$ axes in terms of $a, b, c$.
 3. Take reciprocals of intercepts.
 4. Normalize reciprocals by multiplying lattice parameters $a, b, c$.